It has been hard, but important, to be grateful for what I have, when so much has been taken away.

 Tonight I am watching The Sound of Music.
 It reminds me of before, of a world of innocence and beauty, of the triumph of light and love and music before the gathering storm.
 Lights are twinkling on the Christmas tree, and candles are lit next to photographs of my daughter.

-I am thankful to a family member for designing the logo for The Guinnevere Project, and to my son-in-law for setting up this website.
+I am thankful to a family member for designing the logo for The Guinnevere Project, to my son-in-law for setting up this website, and to my grand-daughter, with all my love.

 To all those who loved Guinnevere, thank you.

-Special thanks to my partner, my sister Rebekah, Gwen, Eva, Donna, Judy, Sue, Diane and members in The Homicide Support group, to those loyal friends who came to my daughter’s memorial every year.
+Special thanks to my sister Rebekah, Julie, Eva, Donna, Judy, Diane and members in The Homicide Support group, to those loyal friends who came to my daughter’s memorial every year.
 I am also grateful to BC Bereavement Helpline.